 In the mid-nineties, Netscape, Internet Explorer and AOL dominated the landscape.
 It was a simpler time when the sweet melody of dial-up internet rang across the land.
 You learned the meaning of patience waiting for web pages to load.
 Back then, all that mattered was browser speed.

 Today is a different story.
 Ads, privacy hacks, security breaches, and fake news might have you looking at other qualities in a browser.
 How does the browser protect your privacy?
 Does it allow trackers to follow you across the web?
-Does it built to multitask and handle many computer and internet operations at once?
+Is it built to multitask and handle many computer and internet operations at once?